4th-earth/site-fourth-earth/site-raw/content.md

 # 4th Earth: Rules as Written

 These are the guidelines and guardrails for 4th Earth [.rules as written](RAW) a framework for creating [.table-top role playing games](TTRPGs).
 The [Vanilla Implementation](/vanilla/) illustrates one method for applying the rules as written to create a TTRPG.
+4th Earth RAW assumes very little previous experience with TTRPGs; defined terms are title-cased and their definitions are available in the glossary for each implementation.
+It should be presumed if there is not an explicit rule for or against something, Players MAY do whatever they would like.

 4th Earth RAW uses the key words described in [Key words for use in RFCs to Indicate Requirement Levels](https://datatracker.ietf.org/doc/html/rfc2119), the all-caps are not screaming at you: